Skip to content

 Back across the Gran Acarreo.

-The path was paved with ice and snow.
+The path was paved with ice and snow, packed down by a season of climbers.

 path paved of ice and snow